ansible/ansible-navigator/docs/faq.md

 `-v /home/current_user/.ssh/:/home/runner/.ssh/` (as seen in the `ansible-navigator` log file when using an execution environment and `--log-level debug`)

+Note: When using `ansible_ssh_private_key_file` with execution environments, the path to the key needs to reference it's location after being volume mounted to the execution environment. (eg `/home/runner/.ssh/key_name` or `/root/.ssh/key_name`).
+It may be convenient to specify the path to the key as `~/.ssh/key_name` which will resolve to the user's home directory with or without the use of an execution environment.

 **Q: Something didn't work, how can I troubleshoot it?**

 A: `ansible-navigator` has reasonable logging messages, debug logging can be enabled with `--log-level debug`.
 If you think you might have found a bug, please log an issue and include the details from the log file.